wisplite/BLE-mesh/README.md

 This protocol is completely bespoke and does not adhere to any existing standards.
 It is designed to send messages over an arbitrarily large BLE mesh network via ~BLE 5.0 extended advertising~ GATT.

-I am building this because I have yet to see any simple BLE Mesh SDK other than Bridgefy, which is proprietary, has a terrible licensing scheme, and completely opaque pricing.
+I am building this because I have yet to see any simple BLE Mesh SDK other than Bridgefy, which is proprietary and paid.
 This project is open-source, and will always be open-source.
 I see no reason to make a communication protocol proprietary.

 Current state:
 Basic communication between two devices is working.
 You can run proto-send.py and proto-receiver.py to see it in action.